Contact Us Report about mistake Sign In Help

 Objective(s) of a study programme:

-To provide comprehensive knowledge of mathematics, informatics and economics, to develop the ability to analyse big business datasets, identify business problems, apply the acquired knowledge and develop mathematical models and algorithms for business decision making and business insight.
+To provide comprehensive knowledge of mathematics, informatics, and economics, develop the ability to analyze big business datasets, identify problems of economic entities, apply the acquired knowledge, develop mathematical models and algorithms for decision-making by economic entities, and provide insights.

 Learning outcomes: